 5. Break things down into bite-sized chunks

-By breaking down what he needed me to do into bite-sized chunks, he’s gave me no reason to say no. If he’d asked me to come upstairs and get a specific toy down straightaway, I may have put him off because I was in the middle of making dinner.
+By breaking down what he needed me to do into bite-sized chunks, he’s given me no reason to say no. If he’d asked me to come upstairs and get a specific toy down straight away, I may have put him off because I was in the middle of making dinner.
 I might have suggested that he play with something else until a more convenient time.
 Instead, he took me through what I needed to do a step at a time.

 Your customers will appreciate this approach too.
 If you make it easy to buy from you by explaining what they need to do, how they need to do it and when, you’ll create a painless experience for them that will keep them coming back for more.